amitdhodi/spring-boot-oauth2/README.md

 # spring-boot-oauth2
-Oauth2 client and (Resource + Auth) server showcasing the authorization code grant flow.
+Spring boot Oauth2 projects for Authorization server along with Resource server and Oauth2 client showcasing the authorization code grant flow

 # Authorization code grant flow:
 This grant type is most appropriate for server-side web applications.
 After the resource owner has authorized access to their data, they are redirected back to the web application with an authorization code as a query parameter in the URL.
 This code must be exchanged for an access token by the client application.
 This exchange is done server-to-server and requires both the client_id and cli